Fritz von Loßberg: Post war

 In the small post-war German Army, the Reichsheer, Loßberg was first in charge of defending the new eastern border with Poland.
 Then he became general chief of staff and later commanded the 6th Division.
 He retired in 1927 as a general of infantry and died in Lübeck on 14 May 1942.
 His son Bernhard was also a general staff officer, known for the Lossberg study for the invasion of Russia.

 Decorations and awards

-Loßberg was an honorary citizen of Bad Homburg, his town and received medals and decorations:
+Data taken from "Lossberg's War...."
+(2017) unless indicated.
+Loßberg was an honorary citizen of Bad Homburg, his town and received medals and decorations.